freddd1/Machine-Learning-from-Data/README.md

 # Machine-Learning-from-Data
-This repo contains assignments from the Machine Learning from Data Course
+This repository contains the assignments from the "Machine Learning from Data" course in the computer science faculty at IDC.